A Unified Review of Deep Learning for Automated Medical Coding: A Unified Encoder-Decoder Framework

 \subsection{Building Deep Architectures}

 Most existing neural network-based medical coding models have deep architectures.
 The most straightforward approach uses stacking to build deep neural architectures, such as stacking multiple recurrent layers and hierarchical components of different levels of elements as in multi-layer perceptrons.
-Also, different neural blocks can be stacked into deep networks, for example, the recalibrated aggregation module~\cite{sun2021multitask} with multiple convolutional layers is built upon a bidirectional GRU network, the MSATT-KG~\cite{xie2019ehr} stacks densely connected convolutional layers and multi-scale feature attention, and the BiCapsNetLE~\cite{bao2021medical} deploys a capsule neural network upon the BiLSTM layer to further extract features.
+Also, different neural blocks can be stacked into deep networks, for example, the recalibrated aggregation module~\cite{sun2021multitask} with multiple convolutional layers is built upon a bidirectional GRU network, the MSATT-KG~\cite{xie2019ehr} stacks densely connected convolutional layers and multi-scale feature attention, and the BiCapsNetLE~\cite{bao2021medical} deploys a capsule neural network upon the BiLSTM layer to extract features further.

 When encoding long clinical notes with very deep architectures, features learned by higher layers tend to capture abstract features but sometimes miss some vital information.
-Ji et al.~\shortcite{ji2021medical} proposed to use embedding injection to mitigate the information loss with the increase of neural layers.
-The embedding injection concatenates the original word embeddings into each intermediate layers of the backbone network as: $\mathbf{J}^{l}=\text{concat}\left[\mathbf{X},~\mathbf{H}^{l}\right]$, where $\mathbf{J}^{l} \in \mathbb{R}^{n \times\left(d_{e}+d_{h}\right)}$ are the features with original embeddings injected.
+Ji et al.~\cite{ji2021medical} proposed to use embedding injection to mitigate the information loss with the increase of neural layers.
+The embedding injection concatenates the original word embeddings into each intermediate layer of the backbone network as:

-The most widely used approach to building deep networks for automated medical coding is to use residual connections.